Lilyheart/CIS126_Final_Project/README.md

 2. Read in the user ID and encrypted message from the protocol.
 3. Validate that the message was received successfully, making sure to provide user feedback.
 4. After receiving a successful message according to the protocol, decrypt the message message and display it.
+5. After decrypting and displaying the message, return an acknowledgement to the write Arduino.

 ## CRA-Protocol